GLOBAL MARKETS-China bulls keep stocks near record high

 By Marc Jones

-LONDON, July 17 (Reuters) - Strong data from China kept world shares near a record high on Monday, sent copper to a 4-1/2 month peak while emerging market stocks have achieved a near a five percent gain over the last five days.
+LONDON, July 17 (Reuters) - Strong data from China kept world shares near a record high on Monday, sent copper to a 4-1/2 month peak and left emerging market stocks buyers cheering a near five percent gain in the last five days.

 Figures from Beijing showed China's economy grew at a faster-than-forecast 6.9 percent year-on-year in the second quarter thanks to a pick-up in industrial output and domestic consumption and as investment remained strong.

-Wall Street, which had closed on Friday with the S&P 500 and Dow Jones Industrial at all time highs, was expected to start the week little changed and be dominated by a blizzard of company earnings releases.

-Asia shares had hit a 2-year high overnight and Europe's bourses managed a 0.1 percent rise as they looked to score their fourth session of unbroken gains.
+Asia shares had hit a 2-year high overnight and Europe's bourses rose early on as they looked to score their fourth session of unbroken gains.

-The jump in copper and other industrial metals, as well as higher oil prices following the Chinese data, meant mining firms led the charge though most sectors also shuffled higher.
+The jump in copper and other industrial metals, as well as higher oil prices following the Chinese data, meant mining firms led the charge though all sectors shuffled higher.

-"The China data was very helpful," fund manager UBP's macro and FX strategist Koon Chow said.
+"The China data was very helpful," said fund manager UBP's macro and FX strategist Koon Chow.

 That lacklustre U.S. data meant the dollar was struggling to rise above a 10-month low in early European trading having watched commodity-based -- and therefore China-linked -- Australian and Canadian dollars jet higher overnight.

-The Aussie dollar hit its highest level in over two years before it pulled back to $0.7823, while the Canadian dollar touched a one-year high before it settling at around C$1.2655.
+The Aussie dollar hit its highest level in over two years before it pulled back to $0.7813, while the Canadian dollar touched a one-year high before it settling at around C$1.2659.

-Britain's Sterling and the euro both eased against the dollar having jumped on Friday and as officials from both sides went into Brexit talks in Brussels.
-The euro was worth 87.71 pence.
+Britain's Sterling and the euro both eased against the dollar having jumped on Friday as officials from both sides prepared to for Brexit talks in Brussels.
+The euro was worth 87.52 pence.

-Britain's Brexit Secretary David Davis is in the Belgian capital for talks with the European Union's chief negotiator Michel Barnier a month after a first meeting.
-Davis said on Monday that having "made a good start" during their last encounter, "this week we'll be getting into the real substance."
+UK Brexit Secretary David Davis, in the Belgian capital for talks with the European Union's chief negotiator Michel Barnier a month after a first meeting, said on Monday that having "made a good start" during their last encounter, "this week we'll be getting into the real substance".

 Working groups will focus on three areas: citizens' rights; the EU demand that Britain pays some 60 billion euros ($69 billion) to cover ongoing EU budget commitments; and other loose ends, such as what happens to British goods in EU shops on Brexit Day.

-It took the index to a more than 2-year high too and Morgan Stanley said EM assets had now "passed the recent test of higher volatility with a high level of resilience."

-"Our conviction to stay bullish on EM local rates, FX and sovereign credit remains unwavering," its analysts said.

-In commodities, oil also inched higher, consolidating gains made last week on signs of lower U.S. inventories and stronger demand.
+In commodities, oil inched higher following the Chinese data, extending gains made last week on signs of lower U.S. inventories and stronger demand.

-Gold gained too, rising to $1,231 an ounce in London, though it was copper that shone brightest of the metals, climbing 1 percent to $5,983.50 a tonne, having earlier struck its highest since March 2.
+Gold gained too, rising to $1,229.90 an ounce in London, though it was copper that shone brightest of the metals as it climbed 1 percent to $5,983.50 a tonne, having earlier struck its highest since March 2.

 Shanghai Futures Exchange copper rose 1.4 percent to 47,810 yuan ($7,060) a tonne and another heavily used industrial metal, zinc, jumped almost 2 percent.

 "I'm still bullish on copper.
 The property backdrop is still good; China economy and industrial production numbers are still good.
-Orders are coming through from state grid," analyst Dan Morgan at UBS in Sydney said.
+Orders are coming through from state grid," said analyst Dan Morgan at UBS in Sydney.

 Euro zone government bonds also barely budged, biding their time ahead of this week's European Central Bank meeting for the latest signals on how the central bank plans to scale back its ultra-loose monetary policy.